deity-io/falcon-platform-docs/docs/platform/integration/talonone/overview.md

 Before you get started, we recommend reading the [developer resources of Talon.One](/docs/next/platform/integration/talonone/resources) to understand the core concepts of Talon.One.

-Once familiar with Talon.One, we recommend reading the [Integration Concepts](/docs/next/platform/integration/talonone/concepts) to understand how the Falcon Platform and Talon.One are working together.

 Once familiar with Talon.One and the integration concepts, start the integration by [configuring your Falcon Middleware](/docs/next/platform/integration/talonone/configuration).